About the Journal

 The views expressed in Voices in Bioethics, and throughout the entirety of this website, are solely those of the contributing author(s) to the publication, and do not reflect the views of Columbia University, its Trustees, Affiliates, Administration, Faculty, Staff, Students, Alumni, the Editors of this site, and any other member of the Columbia University community.
 Moreover, the ideas and information expressed in this publication have not been approved or authorized by Columbia University, and the University shall not be liable for any damages whatsoever resulting from any action arising in connection with its publication.
 Further, Columbia University is not responsible for the contents of any off-site information referenced herein.

 Voices in Bioethics is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-Authors retain their copyright and agree to license their articles with a Creative Commons (CC-BY) License.
+Authors retain their copyright and agree to license their articles with a Creative Commons "Attribution" (CC-BY) License.
 You can read more about Creative Commons licenses at creativecommons.org.

 Voices in Bioethics is a no-fee journal.
 Authors are not charged for the publication of their articles.